I'm a member

 Moderate (conscious) sedation is generally used for both diagnostic and uncomplicated therapeutic endoscopic procedures.
 Moderate sedation involves the administration of medication with or without analgesia to achieve a state of depressed consciousness while maintaining the patient’s ability to respond to stimulation.
 It includes pre- and post-sedation evaluations, administration of sedation, and monitoring of the cardiorespiratory functions (heart rate, blood pressure, and oxygen level.)
 Moderate sedation is commonly performed using diazepines with or without narcotic agents.
 For routine endoscopic procedures and screenings among patients without risk factors or significant medical conditions, moderate sedation is considered a sufficient level of sedation.

 Propofol is an agent that has been used increasingly to provide monitored anesthesia care for endoscopic procedures.
 Propofol is associated with a rapid onset of action and fast recovery from sedation.
-However, there have been concerns about potential side effects and safety when used by non-anesthesiologists.
+However, there are concerns about potential side effects and safety when used by non-anesthesiologists.
 It has the potential to induce general anesthesia, and there is no pharmacologic antagonist to reverse its action.
 In many practice situations, it is common for propofol to be administered by anesthesiologists, whereas moderate sedation using diazepines with or without narcotics is usually administered by or under the supervision of the endoscopist.

 This policy only addresses anesthesia services for diagnostic or therapeutic endoscopic procedures.